Qualifications for Services

 - The student will have an attendance code “H” entered for each period and day that they are on H&H.

-- The Registration Form for Home and Hospital Instruction, the Professional Statement of Needs and the Short Term Home and Hospital Instruction Disclosure Statement must be submitted to Noreen Samowitz, in the Curriculum Department, at the District Office.
+- The Registration Form for Home and Hospital Instruction, the Professional Statement of Needs and the Short Term Home and Hospital Instruction Disclosure Statement must be submitted to Noreen Samowitz, in the Teaching and Learning Department, at the District Office.

 - The Monthly Teaching Log and Mileage forms must be signed and sent to Noreen Samowitz at the end of every month for teacher payment.